“A mediocre plan violently executed is better than the best plan which is never executed at all.”

 - Know what questions you want to ask.
 If you’re simply thrashing about for general guidance, then even if you find the answer, you won’t find your answer, since you don’t understand what the problem is that you’re trying to solve.
 I often find that people come to me looking to solve specific points of pain when the real questions lie a level above the pain – the difference between understanding and addressing a root cause to a problem rather than the symptom of pain that it causes.

 - Look for simplicity.
 We often look for more complex solutions to our problems in life because we assume that it must be the complex solution that is the right one.
 They wouldn’t have added 23 steps to the 25 step program if steps 3 through 25 weren’t important, would they?
 Oftentimes, though, the simplest solution is the right one; Occam’s Razor is quite sharp indeed.
-We eschew the simpler solution because Monkey Brain likes the appeal of more complex solutions (to learn about how simple solutions affect your life, you can sign up for my 52 week Financial Game Plan).
+We eschew the simpler solution because Monkey Brain likes the appeal of more complex solutions.

 - Find an accountabilibuddy who’s going through the same issues you are.
 Maybe you’re both struggling with the same problems or you’ve decided to take the plunge and both take a course.
 Having someone both to bounce ideas off of before you narrow down the range of ideas to take to your mentor and someone who will keep you motivated and on target towards reaching your goals can make you take action rather than provide yourself with excuses that you need more information.